 When my son was little I was a little undecided as to whether to perpetuate the belief in Santa Claus.
-But then I decided that magic and fairy tales is a sure way to make kids believe anything is possible.
-I recollect the Christmas when he was 5 years and he received a much longed for cricket bat from Santa.
+But then I decided that magic and fairy tales are a sure way to make kids believe anything is possible.
+I recollect the Christmas when he was 5 years and he received a much longed-for cricket bat from Santa.
 It was pure magic for him, his wonderment shone in his eyes, the probability of the unexpected.
 Though we now laugh at his innocence and incredibility.
 It was the magic of Santa that shaped his thinking of the possibilities of the unknown.
 The belief that miracles do happen.
 And believe me, we all need that to live this life.

 3) Moments of Connection

-All of us remember those times of general bonhomie, when we chatted, laughed and shared.
+All of us remember those times of general bonhomie, when we chatted, laughed, and shared.
 When we felt a deep connection and empathetic bond.
 The times when we may have been affectionately teased.
-Or when we just shared our feelings and hurts and were listened to, accepted and understood.
+Or when we just shared our feelings and hurts and were listened to, accepted, and understood.

 Those times when you didn’t have to act and pretend.
 When you just put your legs up and were indulged and pampered.
 When your mother unexpectedly fulfilled a promise which was not up for gratification yet.
 Or when your aunt gave you a beautiful dress for no reason at all.
 Or your dad cooked your favorite pasta dish because you desperately wanted to eat pasta.

 Those moments when you felt beautifully cherished and loved.
 In Japan, there is the concept of “amae”.
 The feeling of being loved and indulged by your parents for just no reason.
 It is a powerful feeling a parent can give a child.
 This is the basis of their self-esteem and confidence.